 The three highest sand dunes are all in the Indiana Dunes State Park.

-In addition to beaches and hiking, Indian Dunes offers many outdoor year round activities including bird watching, fishing, cycling, horseback riding, kayaking and paddling, snowshoeing, and cross country skiing;
+In addition to beaches and hiking, Indiana Dunes offers many outdoor year round activities including bird watching, fishing, cycling, horseback riding, kayaking and paddling, snowshoeing, and cross country skiing.

 Distance from Chicago: 93 miles

 Time from Chicago: 1 hour 40 minutes

 This lively city is like a smaller less touristy version of Chicago.